amiaopensource/vrecord/Resources/Documentation/linux_installation.md

 * If `make` and `gcc` are not already installed, install them with
   - `sudo apt-get install gcc`
   - `sudo apt-get install make`
-* Installing a standard version of FFmpeg is highly recommended as a fallback in case of issues with the Linuxbrew controlled build:
+* Installing a standard version of FFmpeg is highly recommended as a fallback in case of issues with the Homebrew controlled build:
   - `sudo apt-get install ffmpeg`

-### Install Homebrew for Linux (Linuxbrew)
+### Install Homebrew
 * Use the following commands, (sourced from the [Homebrew docs](https://docs.brew.sh/Homebrew-on-Linux)) to install and configure Homebrew on Linux:
- - Install linuxbrew with: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)"`
+ - Install Homebrew with: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
  - Add linuxbrew to path with:
 ~~~
  test -d ~/.linuxbrew && eval $(~/.linuxbrew/bin/brew shellenv)